chef-training/workshops/README.md

 ## Instructions

 Complete the mandatory workshops below.
-These may be completed in any order, but it the recommendation is `1_MongoDB` then `2_Tomcat`.
+These may be completed in any order, but it the recommendation is `1_MongoDB`, `2_Tomcat`, and then `4_Windows`.

 * `1_MongoDB`
 * `2_Tomcat`
 * `3_Bonus`
+* `4_Windows`

 Each workshop includes instructions stating the goal of the workshop, the success criteria, and, in some cases, basic instructions.
 Basic instructions are provided with the understanding that those executing the workshops may not have any practical experience with the specific technologies involved.

-If the first two workshops are completed successfully, additional bonus material from `3_Bonus` may be completed.
+If the `1_MongoDB`,`2_Tomcat` and `4_Windows` workshops are completed successfully, additional bonus material from `3_Bonus` may be completed.
 This is extra credit material and additional consideration will be given if it is attempted and/or completed successfully.

 ## Expectations